 Japanese knotweed Fallopia japonica, is a non-native invasive herbaceous perennial plant.
 It was introduced as an ornamental plant in the 19th Century from Japan, but has spread across Ireland, particularly along watercourses, roads, railways and waste grounds where its movement is unrestricted.

 Japanese knotweed causes a number of major problems, both economic and ecological.
 It can seriously damage houses, buildings, and infrastructure by growing around, “heaving” from below hard features and sometimes even growing through them.
 Once established underneath or around the built environment, Japanese knotweed can be particularly hard to control.
 Japanese knotweed also causes a number of significant ecological impacts.
 It grows vigorously and out-competes native plants and it can also threaten native plants and animals by forming dense growths and blocking wildlife commuting corridors.
 Japanese knotweed can also damage flood defence structures such as embankments, and can reduce the flood conveyance capacity of river channels.
 It dies back in winter leaving river banks vulnerable to erosion.

-Japanese knotweed is listed on the ‘most unwanted’ list by Invasive Species Ireland; a joint project between the Northern Ireland Environment Agency and the NPWS.
+Japanese knotweed is listed on the ‘most unwanted’ list in Ireland.
 Regulations 49 and 50 of the European Communities (Birds and Natural Habitats) Regulations 2011 (S.I.
 No. 477/2011) make it an offence to:

 - plant, disperse, allow dispersal or cause the spread of Japanese knotweed.

 - keep the plant in possession for purpose of sale, breeding, reproduction, propagation, distribution, introduction or release;

 - keep anything from which the plant can be reproduced or propagated from without a granted licence;